Culture statistics - international trade in cultural goods

-The ESSnet-Culture final report (2012) creates a framework for culture statistics on the basis of cultural ‘activities’, which are intersections between ten cultural domains and six economic functions.
+The ESSnet-Culture final report (2012) created a framework for culture statistics on the basis of cultural ‘activities’, which are intersections between ten cultural domains and six economic functions.
 Trade is an important aspect of the dissemination of culture and one of the six economic functions (together with creation, production/publishing, preservation, education and management/regulation).

 Eurostat analysed ten cultural domains from a 'product perspective' in order to establish a list of internationally traded cultural goods.
 The analysis focused firstly on ‘artistic creation’, so it included products that convey and encompass symbolic, aesthetic, artistic and spiritual values (e.g. works of art or crafts).
-It also includes some products that do not meet the ‘artistic creation’ criterion, but enable artistic expression or access to cultural content (e.g. musical instruments, CDs and DVDs).
+It also included some products that do not meet the ‘artistic creation’ criterion, but enable artistic expression or access to cultural content (e.g. musical instruments, CDs and DVDs).
 Equipment in the wider sense (e.g. TV sets, CD players, cameras) is excluded.

 The impact of quasi-transit (the ‘Rotterdam effect’)